zimaxnet/engram/docs/sop-voicelive-chat-environments.md

 - **Frontend**: generates one `sessionId` per browser tab (stored in `sessionStorage` key `engram_session_id`)
 - **Chat**: sends it in `POST /api/v1/chat` as `session_id`
 - **Voice**: uses it as the websocket path param: `wss://<API>/api/v1/voice/voicelive/<session_id>`
+- **Dictation**: ChatPanel microphone uses standard Web Speech API to dictate into the chat input, maintaining the same chat session context.

 If you want per-interaction sessions instead, pass a different `session_id` for chat and voice (they will become separate Zep sessions/episodes).

 #### Validate voice→memory end-to-end (manual)

-1) Open Engram UI and run a short voice exchange (2–3 turns).
+1) Open Engram UI and run a short voice exchange (2–3 turns), or use the ChatPanel microphone to dictate a message.

 2) In browser DevTools, read the shared session id: